Masakatsu Nishikawa (serial killer): Fugitive

 While examining the crime scenes, investigators from the three prefectures found several clues that indicated that the perpetrator was one and the same: for example, since the Takahashi murder, the killer had left behind footprints from MoonStar sneakers, and two fingerprints found at the Masaki and Murakami murders matched those of Masakatsu Nishikawa, who had been released from the Tottori Prison in October.
 In addition to this, three out of the four victims had first been strangled before being stabbed to death, and all four were reasonably wealthy snack bar proprietresses killed at night.

 On the other hand, the Okayama Prefectural Police was also investigating him for a theft that had occurred on December 10, and so, a joint meeting between the prefectural police units was held.
 In the end, it was decided that Nishikawa should be listed as a fugitive for the theft, but would remain a person of interest in the murders.

 Soon after, after each prefecture dispatched an investigator to determine whether the cases were definitely linked, all four police units, headed by the Hyōgo Prefectural Police, put out an arrest warrant for Nishikawa.
-Meanwhile, Nishikawa himself first hid in the house of a former prison associate in Wakayama Prefecture, from where he went on the Hanwa Line and travelled to Tennōji Station, where he stayed at an inn in Osaka under a pseudonym.
+Meanwhile, Nishikawa himself first hid in the house of a former prison associate in Wakayama Prefecture, then went on the Hanwa Line and travelled to Tennōji Station, where he stayed at an inn in Osaka under a pseudonym.
 He then moved to an apartment opposite that of Hanae Katsura, a famous female rakugoka, and robbed a neighboring apartment soon after.
 On the next day, around 14:00, he broke into a condominium in Daido and stole a wallet containing 40,000 yen.
 At that time, this incident was considered a simple burglary since the inhabitants were not present, but it was considered that they likely would have been killed if they were.

-From January 1 to 5, 1992, Nishikawa hid in his apartment, spending most of his time either alone or chatting with an 80-year-old neighbor.
-On January 4, he bought himself new sneakers at a shoe store in Ebisuhigashi, and dumped his old ones in the trash next to the store, which were later taken to a processing plant in Suminoe-ku.
+From January 1 to 5 1992, Nishikawa hid in his apartment, spending most of his time either alone or chatting with an 80-year-old neighbor.
+On January 4, he bought himself new sneakers at a shoe store in Ebisuhigashi and dumped his old ones in the trash next to the store, which were later taken to a processing plant in Suminoe-ku.